AdaGold/solar-system/README.md

 # Wave 3
 ## Primary Requirements
-- Create an interface where the user can select a planet and be presented information about the solar system and select a planet to view more information about.
+- Create an interface where the user can interact with the solar system and be able to select a planet and view information about it.
 - Allow your user to add their own planet.

 ## Optional Enhancements